SymphonyOSF/oss-allegro/docs/ApiClient/ApiClient.md

 API callers are encouraged to migrate to the new format asap.

-**Note that for each URL provided, plus the key manager (whose URL is obtained from the pod) there is a separate connection properties.**

 ## Security Considerations
 The configuration allows for the provision of RSA or client certificate credentials in a separate file, or in-line in the configuration object itself.
 Obviously, these credentials are sensitive and must be stored in files with the